History of Art

 History of Art students take part in a world-class, closely-knit department which combines the strengths of the unique tutorial system of teaching with high-level exposure to art works from Antiquity to the present.

-Superb resources and collections provide a particularly rich environment for the study of art in Oxford, and include the Ashmolean Museum, the Pitt Rivers, Modern Art Oxford and the Christ Church Picture Gallery.
+Superb resources and collections provide a particularly rich environment for the study of art at St Peter's, and include the Ashmolean Museum, the Pitt Rivers Museum, Modern Art Oxford, and the Christ Church Picture Gallery.

-St Peter’s has a vibrant art scene.
-The college hosts an important collection of works by Bloomsbury artist Duncan Grant (1885-1978), and its Arts Fund supports a variety of student initiatives in drama or music.
+St Peter’s itself has a vibrant art scene.
+The College hosts an important collection of works by Bloomsbury artist Duncan Grant (1885-1978), and its Arts Fund supports a variety of student initiatives in drama or music.